Bechir747/portfolio/Readme.md

 - Javascript

-I am supposing that you have a valid python envirement
+I am supposing that you have a valid python environment
 ## Install Dependencies
 ``pip install -r requirements.txt``